ENCORE: Ensemble Learning using Convolution Neural Machine Translation for Automatic Program Repair: Related Work

 \textbf{\gv Program Repair:} Many APR techniques have been proposed~\cite{le2012genprog,long2015staged,saha2017elixir,xuan2017nopol,martinez2016astor,long2017automatic,xin2017leveraging,xiong2017precise,jiang2018shaping,hua2018sketchfix,wen2018context,liu2018mining,chen2017contract,le2016history}.
 We use a completely different approach compared to these techniques, and as shown in Section~\ref{eval}, our approach fixes bugs that existing techniques have not fixed.
 In addition, these techniques require significant domain knowledge and manually crafted rules that are language dependent, while thanks to our ensemble NMT approach, \tool automatically learns such patterns and is generalizable to several programming languages with minimal effort.

 \textbf{Grammatical Error Correction:} The counterpart of automatic program repair in NLP is grammatical error correction (GEC).
 Recently, work in the field of GEC mostly focuses on using machine translation in fixing grammatical errors~\cite{chollampatt2018mlconv,Liu2017,Schmaltz2017,Napoles2017,Sakaguchi2017,Chollampatt2018,Junczys-Dowmunt2018,Yannakoudakis2017,Ge2018,Ge2018a,Kaneko2017}.
-Recent work~\cite{chollampatt2018mlconv} applied an attention-based convolutional encoder-decoder model to correct sentence-level grammatical errors. \tool{} is a new application of NMT models on source code and programming languages, which addresses unique challenges. \lin{It would interesting to study whether our ensemble model improves GEC, which remains as our future work.
-If ensembe has not been applied to GEC, we can add this} \thibaud{It's kind of done by ~\cite{chollampatt2018mlconv}, although they only do ensemble for decoding, but there is no detail about it in the paper.}
+Recent work~\cite{chollampatt2018mlconv} applied an attention-based convolutional encoder-decoder model to correct sentence-level grammatical errors. \tool{} is a new application of NMT models on source code and programming languages, which addresses unique challenges.